ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code/public-cloud.md

 ## Public cloud

-This scenario will guide you through configuration of Artifactory, CircleCI and PWS.
-This tools are on the public cloud, and you don't need to install them or to manage them.
+Artifactory, CircleCI and PWS are on the public cloud, and you don't need to install them or to manage them.

 * [Artifactory](https://www.jfrog.com/artifactory/) as Maven repository on AWS
   * [http://maven.idugalic.pro](http://maven.idugalic.pro)